Similar in function to dcast, but produces a sparse

 Details

-Casting formulas are slightly different than those in dcast
+Casting formulas are slightly different than those in dcast and follow

-the conventions of model.matrix
+the conventions of model.matrix.
+See formula for

 details.
-Briefly, the left hand side of the ~
+Briefly, the left hand side of the ~ will be used as the

 grouping criteria.
 This can either be a single variable, or a group of

-.
+variables linked using :.
 The right hand side specifies what the

 columns will be.
-Unlike dcast
+Unlike dcast, using the + operator will append

 the values for each variable as additional columns.
 This is useful for

 things such as one-hot encoding.
-Using :
+Using : will combine the columns as

 interactions.